jamashita/anden/README.md

 ## (interface) Nominative

-This interfaces extends `Equatable` and `Serializable`.
+This interface extends `Equatable` and `Serializable`.

 ### `nominative.hashCode(): string`

-Returns hashcode of this instance.
+Return hashcode of this instance.

 ## (interface) Serializable